 Research in the field of biomedicine and infrared light therapy is revelatory and groundbreaking in terms of available treatment for the degenerative condition of Alzheimer’s disease.
 Through an understanding of the primary causes of illnesses, the gateway into treatment is opened.

-Infrared sauna therapy directly addresses the underlying causes of Alzheimer’s disease thereby making it a viable treatment both in the prevention and cessation of symptoms of Alzheimer’s disease.
+Infrared sauna therapy may directly address the underlying causes of Alzheimer’s disease thereby making it a viable treatment both in the prevention and cessation of symptoms of Alzheimer’s disease.

 Alzheimer’s disease is primarily an affliction of the elderly; this demographic is traditionally unable to endure the vigorous traditional sauna or steam rooms.
 Sitting in an infrared sauna with a low temperature will still envelope the individual in a bath of infrared light to generate the transformational effects necessary to address the underlying causes of this degenerative disease.

-With regular and high frequency exposure to the infrared light spectrum will create the accumulative effect of high functioning mitochondria (increased oxygenation of the body and reduced inflammation), neurogenesis (the creation of new brain cells) and the reduction of plaques and tangles found in the Alzheimer brain.
+With regular and high-frequency exposure to the infrared light spectrum will create the accumulative effect of high functioning mitochondria (increased oxygenation of the body and reduced inflammation), neurogenesis (the creation of new brain cells) and the reduction of plaques and tangles found in the Alzheimer’s brain.

 Infrared saunas do not rely on heat but rather the energy field of the light spectrum to ignite the necessary biochemical changes in the body to treat and prevent Alzheimer’s disease, thus making it an ideal option for those unable to withstand traditional heat therapy modalities.

-Infrared Sauna Therapy: A Bright Future For The Treatment Of Alzheimer’s Disease
+Infrared Sauna Therapy: A Bright Future For The Potential Treatment Of Alzheimer’s Disease

 Stress response is a natural reaction when faced with the horror and loss associated with any kind of degenerative disease, particularly one that reduces the function of memory and conversational engagement.
 The infrared sauna will coax the body out of stress back into states of harmony and peace where clarity resides.